 -For those who want to want to work on large-scale interdisciplinary events across the world, you can sign up for our International Training.

 -We believe there is creativity in everyone, at any age, and our Learning Programmes work with people from early years and schools to later life.

 We’re an Arts Council England National Portfolio Organisation, which means funding thanks to taxpayers plays a huge part in supporting our work.

 Vision and Mission

-Factory International is where we invent tomorrow together.
+Factory International invents tomorrow together.
 Through our work we want to use art, music and culture to create the meeting points between real and imagined lives, physical spaces and digital worlds.

 So what does this look like in reality?